Skip to main content

 Electives12

-To encourage undergraduate engineering students to extend their studies to include a graduate degree, the College of Engineering and Mines has a combined program that permits students to earn both a bachelor’s and master’s degree in an engineering discipline.
+To encourage undergraduate engineering students to extend their studies to include a graduate degree, the civil engineering department College of Engineering and Mines has a combined program that permits students to earn both a bachelor’s and master’s degree.
 This program allows students to designate two three-credit graduate courses to count for both degrees.
 The selected courses must have graduate course standing and be designated when a student requests admission to the program.

-Students may be admitted to the Civil Engineering Combined Degree program after the completion of 95 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.
-The student is admitted to the School of Graduate Studies' on completion of 125 credit hours for the bachelor’s degree.
+Students may be admitted to the Civil Engineering Combined Degree program after the completion of 60 credit hours toward the bachelor’s degree with a GPA of at least 3.3 and before completion of the bachelor’s degree.

 Degree Requirements